Fisher FP-101: Development

 The FP-101 was designed by Michael Fisher of Lite Flite and first flown in the middle of 1982.
 It was intended to meet the requirements of the US FAR 103 Ultralight Vehicles category, including that category's maximum 254 lb empty weight.
 The company name was later changed to Fisher Flying Products and production continued under that company name until the FP-101 was supplanted in production by the Fisher FP-202 Koala.

-The aircraft is of predominantly wooden construction, with a wooden geodesic fuselage and wood framed wings and tail surfaces all covered in doped aircraft fabric.
+The aircraft is of predominantly wooden construction, with a wooden geodesic (called "geodetic" in many '80s sport-aviation magazines, likely in error) fuselage and wood framed wings and tail surfaces all covered in doped aircraft fabric.
 The high wing is supported by aluminum "V" struts with jury struts.
 The control system is standard three-axis type including ailerons, elevators and tail-mounted rudder.
 The conventional configuration fixed main landing gear is made from steel tube with bungee suspension, while the tail wheel is steerable.
 The engine cowling is built from fiberglass.
 Pilot access to the cockpit is via a fold-down door on the right-hand side of the fuselage.
 The windshield is fashioned from Lexan and side windows are optional.

 The standard powerplant when the aircraft was introduced was the 28 hp Rotax 277 single cylinder, two-stroke powerplant driving a two-bladed wooden propeller.
 Recoil start was standard, with electric start as optional.

 The standard empty weight for the FP-101 was 247 lb and the gross weight 500 lb, giving a 253 lb useful load.